micahpaul/micahpaul.github.io/equip/notes/week-1.md

 * Form (How is the poem put together?
 How does it look?
 How does it sound?)
   - Rhyme (Does the poem rhyme?
 Which lines rhyme with others?
 How does the rhyme contribute to the feeling or meaning that the poem conveys?)
   - Rhythm (Which syllables are stressed in each line?
 Is there a pattern that repeats?)
-  -Layout (How is the poem laid out on the page?
+  - Layout (How is the poem laid out on the page?
 Is anything about it surprising?)
   - Structure (How many stanzas \[verses] are there?
 How are they arranged?)
 * Content (What is being discussed?
 Is it telling a story?
 What are the themes?)
   - Plot (Is there a story?
 What's the beginning?
 Middle?
 End?)